 Cherries, orange and fresh thyme in shortbread cookies?

 When it comes to fruit, we all have intuitively had some flavor combinations that work together.
 Some cherries may taste tart but they actually smell sweet and heady.
 Combine with another layer of fragrance from orange zest, absolutely yes!
 It is quite impressive how all the conflicting flavors can come together.
 Cherry and orange to top off a nice sweet, earthy, and already delicious shortbread bar with thyme - they're divine!

 Benefits of cherries1

 Cherries have two major categories, tart ad sweet cherries from yellow to deep blackish-red.

-- Source of vitamin C, potassium, fiber and other nutrients.
+- Source of vitamin C, potassium, fibre and other nutrients.

-- All cherries are high in antioxidants(polyphenol) and anti-inflamatory (may benefit those with arthritis and gout).
+- All cherries are high in antioxidants(polyphenol) and anti-inflammatory (may benefit those with arthritis and gout).

-- Contains melatonin substance which may improve sleep quality on some people.
+- Contains melatonin substance which may improve sleep quality in some people.

 Thyme has a minty, earthy, and floral herb.
 Lemon thyme has a similar appearance and taste to the common variety but it also offers a stronger citrus aroma and taste.